jasonruesch/angular-template/README.md

-# ProjectName
+# Project Name

+After using this template, find and replace `project-name` and `Project Name` with the name you would like to use for your new project.

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 10.0.5.
+This template project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 10.0.5.

 ## Development server

-Run `ng serve` for a dev server.
+Run `npm start` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

 ## Code scaffolding

 Generate component, service, and directive with Spectator spec templates with Angular Cli:

 ### Component:

 Default spec: `npx ng g cs dashrized-name`
 Spec with a host: `npx ng g cs dashrized-name --withHost=true`
 Spec with a custom host: `npx ng g cs dashrized-name --withCustomHost=true`

 ### Service:

 Default spec: `npx ng g ss dashrized-name`
 Spec for testing http data service: `npx ng g ss dashrized-name --isDataService=true`

 ### Directive:

 `npx ng g ds dashrized-name`

 You can also use `npx ng generate pipe|class|guard|interface|enum|module`.

 ## Build

 Run `npm run build` to build the project.
 The build artifacts will be stored in the `dist/` directory.
 Use the `-- --prod` flag for a production build.

 ## Running unit tests